subrotonpi/transclone/README.md

 - It works on CPU only machines too, however, GPU is preffered.
 - It currently supports Java and Python.

-### Run the following to set up the dependencies
+### Run the following script to set up the dependencies

 ```
 setup.sh
-srcml_dep.sh

-cd /usr/lib/x86_64-linux-gnu/
-sudo ln -s libclang-10.so.1 libclang-14.so
 ```

 ### To run the tool